-Opinion | Stunning new disclosures blow huge holes in Trump’s potemkin facade
+Opinion | Stunning new disclosures blow huge holes in Trump’s Potemkin facade

 “Two sections were specifically labeled as concerns: White Supremacy and Russian influence in the United States,” the complaint continues.

-On Russian influence, the complaint says, Wolf ordered Murphy in May of 2020 to report on efforts by China and Iran to interfere in our election, and to “cease providing intelligence assessments on the threat of Russian interference.”
+On Russian influence, the complaint says, Wolf ordered Murphy in May 2020 to report on efforts by China and Iran to interfere in our election, and to “cease providing intelligence assessments on the threat of Russian interference.”

 Incredibly, the complaint says Murphy “would not comply with these instructions, as doing so would put the country in substantial and specific danger.”